 - Discuss activities that can be performed by a sales associate

-Discuss signs of a startial been from d

 - Discuss signs of potential loan fraud

 - Penalty

 - Resolution

 - Stipulation

 FREC MEETINGS

 Every month, the Florida Real Estate Commission (FREC) holds meetings, typically in Orlando.
 The meetings are open to the public.
 Every real estate licensee should make it a point to attend at least one FREC meeting.
 These meetings are fantastic educational experiences and after attending, licensees often comment that they wish they had attended sooner and will attend more often.